 Additional PI Restrictions for STTR Only - If the Phase I project was an STTR grant, then the Phase II application must be submitted for an STTR award and the PI's primary employment may be with the small business or the research institution.
 However, the small business must still provide technical control and oversight of the project.
-If the PI is employed by the research institution, their primary employment (at least 20 hours per week) must be with the research institution in order to qualify under STTR.
+Primary employment with the small business means that no less than 20 hours per week is spent in the employment of the small business during the conduct of the project and no more than 19 hours per week spent in the employment of another organization.
+Primary employment with the research institution means that no less than 20 hours per week is spent in the employment of the research institution during the conduct of the project and no more than 19 hours per week spent in the employment of another organization.